So you want to go to Everest Base Camp and want to know how much it will cost?

 Generally speaking the higher the cost of your local guide the better they should be.
 They'll put safety first, have a good knowledge of the environment and many years of experience etc. These prices only apply to local guides.
 They do not count for online trekking packages as you will not be directly dealing with the guide.

-Cost of a guide-porter on the Everest Base Camp Trek
+Cost of a porter-guide on the Everest Base Camp Trek

 Again guide-porter prices vary by season and if they are from an agency or not.
-Guide-porters usually cost $23-25 per day.
+Porter-guides usually cost $23-25 per day.

 Cost of porter on the Everest Base Camp Trek

 All registered guides, guide-porters and porters should have their own insurance.
 If a guide or company is trying to pass this cost onto you then walk away there is something amiss.
-If they do not have insurance then the trekker is liable to cover their costs.
+If they do not have insurance then the trekker is liable to cover their costs (unscrupulous porters and guides are aware of this and often cause problems for trekkers mid-trek).

 Average 12 day trek cost to Everest Base Camp